-- Select the 'SessionR8C_E8a_SYSTEM' debug session.

-- Click the <Connect> button

-on the debug toolbar

-- The "Emulator mode" dialog will be shown.

-Select the correct MCU group and device type (e.g. R8C/1B Group and R5F211B4 for E8A_RSKR8C1B).

-- Select "Erase Flash and Connect".

-- If the E8a is to provide power to the board, set the "Power Target from Emulator" checkbox, and choose the "5.0V" option.

-Otherwise connect a 5V centre positive supply.
+- Select the 'SessionR8C_E8a_System' debug session. - Click the <Connect> button on the debug toolbar - The "Emulator Setting" dialog will be shown.
+Select the correct MCU group (R8C/25) and device type (R5F21256 for R8C/25 as illustrated) - Select 'Erase Flash and Connect'. - If the E8a is to provide power to the board, set the "Power Target from Emulator" checkbox, and choose the "5.0V" option. - Otherwise connect a 5V centre positive supply. - Select the "Firmware Location" tab.